open-traffic-generator/ixia-c/docs/prerequisites.md

 ## Network Interface Prerequisites

-In order for Ixia-c Traffic Engine to function, several settings need to be tuned on the host system as described below.
+In order for `ixia-c-traffic-engine` to function, several settings need to be tuned on the host system as described below.

 1. Ensure existing network interfaces are `Up` and have `Promiscuous` mode enabled.